GeorgeDai333/Bitcoin_Dilithium_Transition/README.md

 Below, I list the discrepencies of my code's functionalities to real Bitcoin code, as well as why these functional differences are acceptable:
 - Phase 1: The vout scriptPubKeys are not generated with my custom script (should be acceptable because an arbitrary scriptPubKey is no different from a specific one when I am implementing the hybrid wallet and OP_CHECKDILITHIUMSIG)

-- Phase 1: The tweaking method needed to remake scriptPubKey from the control block doesn't exactly match Bitcoin's.
-(Should be acceptable because the tweak and confirmation method is not a priority for my implementation.
-The original P2TR method should work well enough.)

 - Phase 1: My program is not reading my byte script when decoding the script's opcodes.
 (This level of abstraction is acceptable, as it is unnecessary to read the script in bytes when I already have the script in opcode format)

 - Phase 1: My tweaked public keys are not stored on-chain.
 (Acceptable because, in a real Bitcoin chain, the tweaked public keys would be stored on-chain)